-Elijah Dalton, a master student in Capacity Development and Extension in the School of Environmental Design and Rural Development, will defend his thesis on "The Influence of Cash Transfers and Remittances on Children's Human Capital Accumulation".
+Kim Davids Mandar, a master student in Capacity Development and Extension in the School of Environmental Design and Rural Development, will defend her thesis on “ How does Intercultural Competence (IC) Manifest within the Community Network of MT Space".

 The Rural Planning and Development program is hosting a virtual town hall meeting with all current RPD students on July 14, 2021 from 12.00-1.00 pm EST. The meeting is an opportunity to check-in, receive program updates, discuss upcoming opportunities, celebrate achievements, and ask your questions.
 Instructions for joining the discussion are available on Courselink and will be circulated via email in advance of the meeting.

 Jeffrey Reichheld, a Doctoral candidate in Rural Studies, School of Environmental Design and Rural Development will be presenting her Qualifying Examination on “Discourses on the land: Understanding the impact of the conflicting discourses of neoliberalism and environmentalism in determining Canadian farmers’ land use decision-making”.